About UsPartner With Us

 Lolo's Seafood Shack 1 Seafood Harlem Morningside Heights

 Although in a prime maritime location and littered with a number of world-class seafood restaurants, there are few seafood shacks on the island of Manhattan.
-Take a quick boat ride down to the Chesapeake Bay, over to Long Island, or maybe even down to the Jersey Shore, and you will find those spots where eating seafood is not necessarily treated as something uptight and elite.
-But, if you want to stay local, tucked away in the heart of Harlem lies Lolo’s Seafood Shack, a highly-acclaimed eatery that, interestingly enough, claims its menu’s primary influences are from both Cape Cod and the Caribbean.
+Take a quick boat ride down to Chesapeake Bay, over to Long Island, or maybe even down to the Jersey Shore, and you will find those spots where eating seafood is not necessarily treated as something uptight and elite.
+But if you want to stay local, tucked away in the heart of Harlem lies Lolo’s Seafood Shack, a highly-acclaimed eatery that, interestingly enough, claims its menu’s primary influences are from both Cape Cod and the Caribbean.

-Despite the fact the Manhattan Sideways team arrived at Lolo’s on a very rainy day, the atmosphere inside made us feel tropically alive, calling back to our perception of that boardwalk shack from the Nickelodeon’s 90s series, Rocket Power.
+Despite the fact the Manhattan Sideways team arrived at Lolo’s on a very rainy day, the atmosphere inside made us feel tropically alive, calling back to our perception of that boardwalk shack from the Nickelodeon 90s series, Rocket Power.
 With both indoor and outdoor seating year-round, Lolo’s can provide a momentary escape for any seafood-lover with an affinity for more peaceful, beachy settings.

 Lolo’s fits into the culinary framework of Harlem in particular and of New York in general, as both are abundant with seafood restaurants.
 Its menu certainly fuses influence from New England and Caribbean seafood styles, but it also draws from Central American and the Southern US tastes.
 We were served smoked chicken wings and Belizean conch fritters, both of which were stimulating and delightful.
 Head chef Mohan and owner Leticia “Skai” Young have combined a unique beach-urban setting with a trend-setting style of culinary fusion, and for these reasons there is no wonder why this spot is so popular with locals and tourists alike.
-With daily happy hours, calm and easy vibes, and a litany of positive reviews, press releases, and awards, Lolo’s Seafood Shack will hopefully remain a go-to spot on 116th Street.
+With daily happy hours, calm and easy vibes, and a litany of positive reviews, press releases and awards, Lolo’s Seafood Shack will hopefully remain a go-to spot on 116th Street.

 Location